France - Data Protection Overview

 - processing operations carried out for the sole purpose of managing physical access controls and timetables for the calculation of working time, without any biometric devices, with the exception of processing operations revealing sensitive or highly personal data; and

-- processing relating to breathalyser tests, strictly regulated by a text and implemented in the context of transport activities for the sole purpose of preventing drivers from driving a vehicle under the influence of alcohol or drugs.
+- processing relating to breathalyzer tests, strictly regulated by a text and implemented in the context of transport activities for the sole purpose of preventing drivers from driving a vehicle under the influence of alcohol or drugs.

 Article 57 of the Act provides that the controller shall appoint a data protection officer ('DPO') under the conditions of Chapter IV, Section 4 of the GDPR.
-Article 103 of the Act also provides for the mandatory appointment of a DPO but only for competent authorities (i.e. public authority or any other body or entity entrusted with the exercise or prerogatives of public authority, such as the judicial authority, the police and repressive authorities) for the purposes of prevention, investigation, prosecution of criminal offences or the enforcement of criminal convictions, when acting as controllers.
+Article 103 of the Act also provides for the mandatory appointment of a DPO but only for competent authorities (i.e. public authority or any other body or entity entrusted with the exercise or prerogatives of public authority, such as the judicial authority, the police, and repressive authorities) for the purposes of prevention, investigation, prosecution of criminal offenses or the enforcement of criminal convictions, when acting as controllers.